 Install the Node.js agent

-If you are using the agent in a Docker container, install the agent within each container.
+If you're using the agent in a Docker container, install the agent in each container.

 - Ensure you meet the system requirements.
-In particular, ensure you are using a supported version of Node.
+In particular, make sure you use a supported Node version.

 - Use the command